tbidne/pacer/README.md

 > [!NOTE]
 >
-> Builtin values like 'marathon' assume unit `kilometers`, if nothing else is given.
+> Built-in values like 'marathon' assume unit `kilometers`, if nothing else is given.

 ## Scale